Transfer & Graduate Student Housing

 Living option preferences are assigned on a first-come, first-served basis — based upon the date the student secured housing, demand, and availability.

-The last day to cancel your campus housing without incurring further financial penalty is Aug.
-15, 2019.
+The last day to cancel your campus housing without incurring further financial penalty is 30-days prior to move-in.
 To cancel your housing, go to University Housing in your Cal Poly Portal, then click on Housing Cancellations.

 Residential Learning Communities

 Learning communities in University Housing are a group of students who live together and engage in experiences focused around their field of study, career, identity, or personal interest.
 All students who live on-campus at Cal Poly are housed in a learning community.

 Culture & Identity Communities

 Offered for incoming transfer students, Culture & Identity Communities provide opportunities — especially for underrepresented students on campus — to create cultural, social and academic connections.
 These communities also serve as safe spaces for students who identify within the Culture & Identity Community.
 We offer the following communities in the application: